Cat Depression: 11 Subtle Signs Your Cat Is Depressed

-Is your aloof, fickle feline just being a cat?
-Or is there something more going on?
+Is your aloof, fickle feline just being a cat—or could it have cat depression?
 Here's how to tell.

 Swishing and twitching its tail

-An upset cat has a major tell: Its tail.
-A happy kitty’s tail moves like a soft feather duster, but a sad or depressed cat may issue quick, hard strikes with its tail, says Danielle Bernal, a veterinarian with Wellness Natural Pet Food.
+An upset cat has a major tell: its wagging tail.
+A happy kitty’s tail moves like a soft feather duster, but a sad or depressed cat may issue quick, hard strikes with its tail, says Danielle Bernal, DVM, a veterinarian with Wellness Natural Pet Food.
 Do a little investigating to find the source of their discomfort.
 “Cats are creatures of habit and do not like change, so start by addressing any recent changes,” she says.
 Need more help decoding your kitty’s wishes?
-Check out these 17 things your cat wishes it could tell you.

 Suddenly becoming needy